seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

-A target-specific implementation of ``AsmPrinter`` is written in ``XXXAsmPrinter.cpp``, which implements the ``AsmPrinter`` class that converts the LLVM to printable assembly.
+A target-specific implementation of ``AsmPrinter`` is written in ``XXXAsmPrinter.cpp``, which implements the ``AsmPrinter`` class that converts the LLVM37 to printable assembly.
 The implementation must include the following headers that have declarations for the ``AsmPrinter`` and ``MachineFunctionPass`` classes.
 The ``MachineFunctionPass`` is a subclass of ``FunctionPass``.

 .. code-block:: c++

-  #include "llvm/CodeGen/AsmPrinter.h"
+  #include "llvm37/CodeGen/AsmPrinter.h"
-  #include "llvm/CodeGen/MachineFunctionPass.h"
+  #include "llvm37/CodeGen/MachineFunctionPass.h"

 As a ``FunctionPass``, ``AsmPrinter`` first calls ``doInitialization`` to set up the ``AsmPrinter``.
 In ``SparcAsmPrinter``, a ``Mangler`` object is